ixd-physical-computing/IxD-PhysicalComputing-22/Week-5/Serial-output-lab.md

 **Connection and p5.js**

 Open p5.serialcontrol, and keep it open.
 Scan your ports to make sure the Serial port that connects to your Arduino is appearing in the Info panel.
+You're all set to communicate between Arduino and p5.js as long as you keep it open.

-We're using this [p5 sketch](https://editor.p5js.org/sandpills/sketches/L2LESw-9E).
+We're using this [p5 sketch](https://editor.p5js.org/sandpills/sketches/L2LESw-9E) for this example.
 Everything is setup already, but in order for you to use it, remeber to replace the `portName` variable (line 2) with your own port.

 ![port name on line 2](portname.png)